four drunksA Virtual Stroll Around the Walls of Chester

 Slater's Directory lists a pub called The New Park in City Road in 1880 when its licencee was William A Billington.

-Crane Street (New) / Crane Bank: ('The Old Port'): During the 19th century and early part of the 20th, there were numerous inns and taverns around Crane Wharf area.
+Crane Street / New Crane Street / Crane Bank: ('The Old Port'): During the 19th century and early part of the 20th, there were numerous inns and taverns around the Crane Wharf area supplying the needs of those working at the port and the sailors who visited it.
 Nearest to the dock was The Flint & Bagillt Boathouse, also known as The Flint Boathouse Inn.
-First recorded in 1822 when Mr Richard Weigh was the licencee.
-He was still there in 1829.
-In 1850 the licencee was a Mr Thomas Bethall- any relation, one wonders, to today's well known riverboat family?
+First recorded in Pigot's Directory in 1818 when Mr Richard Weigh was the licencee and the location is given as 'New Crane'.
+He was still there in 1822 when John Jones took over.
+Hid directory entry shows the inn as The Flint and Bagilt Packet House.
+In 1840 (in New Crane Street) the licencee was Maurice Lloyd and in 1850 Thomas Bethall.
 It appears as merely The Boathouse in the 1859 Post Office Directory of Cheshire, its licencee C Jones.
-Kelly's Directory for 1910 lists it again as The Flint Boathouse Inn, licencee W E Peel.
+Kelly's Directory for 1910 lists it again as The Flint Boathouse Inn, licencee W E Peel, who appears again in the 1919-20 directory.

 The pub was owned by the Kelsterton Brewery Company of Flintshire, before being bought by the old Northgate Brewery in 1903.
 It finally closed on February 18th 1923.

-The 1902 edition of Kelly's Directory lists The King's Arms as trading at 40 Crane Street when the landlord was Robert Buckler.
-The 1910 edition shows the licencee as being Mrs R E Dew.
-Earlier, in 1880, it had been Thomas Prescott, in 1857 J Wright, in 1850 Peter Jones and in 1828 Benjamin Jones (Pigot's Directory).
+The 1902 edition of Kelly's Directory lists The King's Arms Tavern as trading at 40 Crane Street when the landlord was Robert Buckler.
+The 1910 edition shows the licencee as being Mrs R E Dew and that for 1919-20 Mrs Leatherbarrow.
+Earlier, in 1880, it had been Thomas Prescott, in 1857 J Wright, in 1840 William Jervis, in 1850 Peter Jones, in 1828 Benjamin Jones (Pigot's Directory) and in 1818-20 John Bellis (ditto).
+The latter was listed as being located in "Middle Crane-street".

 The Amelia Tavern, 53 Crane Street, appears in the 1859 Post Office Directory of Cheshire, licencee H Trelford.

 The Crane Punch House.
 This inn was listed in Cowdroy's Directory in 1789 when the licencee was Thomas Hubbert.
 It was used as a polling station in 1809.
-By 1828, when the licencee was Mary Rowland, its name seems to have changed to The Crane Tavern.
-In 1880 the landlord was Joseph Blackburn.
+By 1818, when the licencee was John Jones, it was listed in Pigot's Directory as The Punch Bowl.
+When Mary Rowland had it, ten years later in 1828, its name was changed to The Crane Tavern.
+Its proprietor in 1840 was Edward Williams, in 1855-80 Joseph Blackburn.
+The inn does not appear in the 1871 directory.

 The Weigh - also appeared in the 1809 polling station list.

-mariners pubThe Ship (no 52).
+mariners pubThe Ship Tavern (no 52).
 This inn was listed in Cowdroy's Directory in 1789 when the licencee was Mrs Cload.
-Licencee in 1828 Mary Davies, in 1880 Thomas Samuel Jones.
-William Cowap is also listed as licencee that year.
+Licencee in 1818 John Hewitt, in 1822-3 G Joinson, in 1828 Mary Davies, in 1840 John Davies, in 1880 Thomas Samuel Jones.
+William Cowap is also listed as licencee that year (he was certiainly there in 1871).
 In 1902 it was William Allen, in 1914 W E Peel.

 The Sloop.